 One of the favorite way for Finns to enjoy this time is staying at a cottage.
 In the peaceful silence, you can experience true, northern style relaxation.
 The soft sound of nature combined with the revitalizing rays of the Midnight Sun is nature’s own remedy for the weary soul.

 Others prefer a different approach.
 The Midnight Sun extends your day and gives you those extra hours you’re always looking for.
 Make use of them and go hiking, canoeing, fishing or play a round of golf in the wee hours.
 Summers in Lapland are like life–short, and you should make the most of both!

 A good tip is to use curtains and blinds.
 The Midnight Sun can make drifting off a bit harder than usual, but then again, why sleep at normal hours?
 There is a time for pillows and blankets and beds.
 It’s called winter – just ask the bears and other mammals that hibernate through it.

 Don’t worry about counting sheep; make the most of the Nightless Night!
-Do it like the locals and take part on the events like The Silence Festival in Kittilä in the beginning of June, the Midnight Sun Film Festival in Sodankylä in mid-June and Ihajis Idja in Inari in August.
+Do it like the locals and take part in events like The Silence Festival in Kittilä in the beginning of June, the Midnight Sun Film Festival in Sodankylä in mid-June and Ihajis Idja in Inari in August.

 If culture is not your cup of tea, go for action: there are sporty happenings held everywhere in Lapland, where unique nature and diverse sports and leisure activities are combined.
-Try the Trail Run happening Nuts Ylläs-Pallas, Levi Outdoor Fest or NUTS Karhunkierros trail ultra in Ruka.
+Try the NUTS Ylläs-Pallas trail run, Levi Outdoor Fest or NUTS Karhunkierros trail ultra in Ruka.
 For mountain biking lovers, there are many mountain bike contests all around Lapland, and a huge variety of routes in Ylläs, Saariselkä, Pyhä & Luosto, Syöte, Ruka and Salla.